 - Turn oven on to 350F/180C.
-In a small bowl mix together the graham cracker crumbs and butter, until well combined.
+In a small bowl mix together the graham cracker crumbs, sugar, and butter, until well combined.
 Press into a 9-inch pie dish.
 Bake in the oven for 12-15 minutes, until the edges have started to slightly brown.
 Let cool for at least 30 minutes.

 - In the bowl of an electric mixer combine heavy whipping cream, powdered sugar, and vanilla.
 Whip on medium-high until medium peaks form.
 Store in the fridge until ready to use.

 - Once crust and dulce de leche have cooled pour dulce de leche on top of the crust and place sliced banana slices over the dulce de leche then top with the whipped cream.
 Chill in the fridge for at least 3 hours.
 Use a vegetable peeler across the sides of a chocolate bar to create chocolate curls and top pie.
 Store in the fridge for up to 3 days.